BorisThoris/Man_Group_Assignment_2023/README.md

    - **List with all duplicates**: Checks the method's behavior when every number in the list is identical.
    - **Zero probabilities**: Ensures that the method can handle and return numbers even when some of them have a zero probability.

-By using this extensive suite of tests, we aim to cover every possible edge case and scenario, ensuring the robustness and reliability of the `RandomGen` class.

----